owingsbj/MyWorld/README.md

 - _aFileChooser_ by Paul Burke.
 The original is at https://github.com/iPaulPro/aFileChooser.
 Apache License.

+- _Base64_ by Rober Harder and modified by Google.  http://iharder.sourceforge.net/base64.
+Apache 2.0 license.

+- Sample code for billing from Google.
+Apache 2.0 license.

 I've left the original package names should you want to compare and update.
 I highly appreciate the efforts of these developers and their generous donation to the open source community.